Finding a Therapist

 What level of education should they have?
 Experience?
 Do I need to see someone licensed?

-Clinicians will have either a masters of a doctorate, having spent 2-6 years in school to complete that degree.
+Board of Behavioral Sciences-registrant clinicians will have either a masters of a doctorate, having spent 2-6 years in school to complete that degree.

 How do I want my therapist to work?